WhitneyLampkin/devscriber/README.md

 Also, all design credit for the DevScriber logo and default image is due to the new [AI-powered Bing Search Engine](https://www.bing.com/search?q=Bing%20AI&showconv=1&form=MW00X7).

+## Acknowledgements

+Special thanks goes to [Ulises Martinez](https://github.com/mx-ulises), who provided the inspiration for this project.
+Thank you for acknowledging the effort I put into including READMEs with each of my GitHub repositories and inspiring me to make it easier for others to do the same.

 ## License

 GNU General Public License 3.0, see [LICENSE](./LICENSE).